RPG-Research/bcirpg/README.md

 Development prototyping and team training / team building, ue NWN:EE Aurora Toolset to create custom adventure.
 Began August 2019, completed August 2020 successfully (still adding enhancements over time).
 Later see if newer generation OpenBCI can be used.

-# Phase 1b - (pending) - OpenBCI
+# Phase 1b - (in-progress) - OpenBCI
-Is it possible to configure OpenBCI to run this game at, or better than, OpenEEG did for NWN Diamon Edition in Phase 0?
+Is it possible to configure OpenBCI to run this game at, or better than, OpenEEG did for NWN Diamon Edition in Phase 0? - Yes.

 It is not expected that full functionality, or multiplayer features will work.
-But hoping that the 16-channel higher quality setup may make solo play viable.
+But hoping that the 16-channel higher quality setup may make solo play viable. - Yes, especially if taking menu-driven approach rather than free-range movement approach (at least initially).